-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 Marinovich said Johnson cocked his gun and pointed it at Mosen, who then pushed Johnson out of the house and onto the porch.

-As this was happening, Johnson fired the gun and shot Mosen in the foot, leading to a scuffle between the two.
+As this was happening, Johnson fired the gun and shot Mosen in the foot, leading to a struggle between the two.

-"He is now struggling for his life while trying to prevent Lachlan from shooting him again," Marinovich said.

-During the struggle, Johnson pulled the trigger a further five times, with the fifth hitting Mosen in the chest.
+Johnson then pulled the trigger a further five times, with the fifth hitting Mosen in the chest.

 The gun then went quiet.